 Deaths 7-11 – 2008 K2 Disaster

 At the time that Pemba was tending to Marco Confortola, another icefall occurred that swept the bodies of the three hanging Koreans, their Sherpa and the Sherpa who had been sent to rescue them down the mountain.
-All five of the men were killed, although there is some uncertainty as to whether or not one of the Koreans who had been hanging was already dead before the rescue and had actually died the night before.
+All five of the men were killed.
+There is some uncertainty as to whether or not one of the Koreans who had been hanging was already dead before the rescue and had actually died the night before.

 The two Sherpas on the Korean Team were cousins, Pasang Bhote and Jumik Bhote, one was sent to rescue the other.
-The rescuing Sherpa was hesitant to retrieve the Korean climbers, however, other Sherpas employed by that team had stated that the Korean leader paid them, and thus, felt as though he owned their lives, and they had to do what they were told.
+The rescuing Sherpa was hesitant to retrieve the Korean climbers.
+However, other Sherpas employed by that team had stated that the Korean leader paid them, thus, he felt as though he owned their lives.
+They felt like they had to do what they were told.

 The Survivors of the 2008 K2 Disaster

-Marco Confortola was rescued after 36-hours in the Death Zone, which is any area above 8,000 meters on a mountain; 18-hours later, Wilco van Rooijen was found by Cas and Pemba.
+Marco Confortola was rescued after 36-hours in the Death Zone, which is an area above 8,000 meters on a mountain.
+Approximately 18-hours later, Wilco van Rooijen was found by Cas van de Gevel and Pemba.
 Wilco had spent 60-hours in the Death Zone.